sindhuja90comp/MSCS_634_Lab_3_K_Means_Medoids/README.md

 This repository contains the implementation and analysis of K-Means and K-Medoids clustering algorithms as part of Lab 3 for MSCS 634.
 The project demonstrates clustering techniques using Python in Jupyter Notebooks, applying them to sample datasets and visualizing the results.

+## Purpose of Lab Work

+The purpose of this lab is to implement and compare K-Means and K-Medoids clustering algorithms.
+The objective is to understand how these algorithms group data, evaluate their effectiveness on different datasets, and observe their behavior in terms of performance and cluster quality.

 ## Table of Contents

 - [Overview](#overview)